dyhes/zulip/templates/zerver/api/incoming-webhooks-overview.md

-* A helpful tool for testing your integration is [UltraHook](http://www.ultrahook.com/), which allows you to receive webhook calls via your local Zulip development environment.
+* A helpful tool for testing your integration is [UltraHook](http://www.ultrahook.com/), which allows you to receive webhook calls via your local Aloha development environment.
 This enables you to do end-to-end testing with live data from the service you're integrating and can help you spot why something isn't working or if the service is using custom HTTP headers.